conda-forge/conda-forge.github.io/src/user/announcements.rst

 Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us.
-As always, if you have any questions, concerns, or trouble, you can find us on Gitter or bump us directly on Github!
+As always, if you have any questions, concerns, or trouble, you can find us on Element chatroom or bump us directly on Github!

 2020-03-24: ``vs2015`` to ``vs2017`` Transition